-On August 3, 2015, the EPA issued a final rule for regulating CO2 from certain existing power generation facilities titled Carbon Pollution Emission Guidelines for Existing Stationary Sources: Electric Utility Generating Units (the Clean Power Plan).23 The rule requires that individual state plans be submitted by September 6, 2016.
-However, on February 9, 2016, the U.S. Supreme Court issued a stay of the rule that will prevent its taking effect until judicial review is completed.24 reduction" (BSER) for existing power plants as on-site, heat-rate efficiency improvements; defines the "best system of emission reduction" (BSER) for existing power plants as on-site, heat-rate efficiency improvements; (ii) lists "candidate technologies" that states can use to establish standards of performance and incorporate into their plans; and (iii) revises the New Source Review (NSR) permitting program to promote improvements of existing power plants' efficiency.28 The ACE would replace the Clean Power Plan's use of national greenhouse gas emissions limits with the application of emission reduction measures at the power plant.
+On August 21, 2018, the EPA proposed to replace the Clean Power Plan with the Affordable Clean Energy (ACE) rule, which would establish emission guidelines for states to develop plans to address greenhouse gas emissions from existing coal-fired power plants.33 The ACE (i) determines the "best system of emission reduction" (BSER) for existing power plants as on-site, heat-rate efficiency improvements; defines the "best system of emission reduction" (BSER) for existing power plants as on-site, heat-rate efficiency improvements; (ii) lists "candidate technologies" that states can use to establish standards of performance and incorporate into their plans; and (iii) revises the New Source Review (NSR) permitting program to promote improvements of existing power plants' efficiency.34 The ACE would replace the Clean Power Plan's use of national greenhouse gas emissions limits with the application of emission reduction measures at the power plant.
 ACE would allow states to establish standards of performance based on a proposed list of candidate technologies to achieve the BSER standard.
-As a result, the impact on coal-fired generation would depend upon actions taken in their host state.
+As a result, the impact on coalfired generation would depend upon actions taken in their host state.
 ACE also proposes changes to New Source Review (NSR) regulations.
 NSR applies to new units or existing units receiving major modification.
 Under the revised NSR, only modifications that increase a plant's hourly rate of emissions would be deemed major and require an NSR analysis.
 Modifications that increased a plant's annual run time and annual emissions but not the hourly emissions rate would not require an NSR analysis.